LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Related Work

-\textbf{Regularizers for GAN training.} Many attempts have been made to regularize GANs during training~\cite{wgangp, whichgan, stylegan2, gancontrol, wei2021oroJaR, he2021eigengan, peebles2020hessian, yang2022improving}.
+\textbf{Regularizers for GAN training.} Many attempts have been made to regularize GANs during training~\cite{wgangp, whichgan, stylegan2, wei2021oroJaR, he2021eigengan, peebles2020hessian, yang2022improving}.
 Some of them try to improve the training stability of GANs by regularizing the gradients of the discriminator~\cite{wgangp, whichgan}, the spectral norm of each layer~\cite{miyato2018spectral}, or the singular values of the generator~\cite{odena2018generator}.
-Besides, some of them~\cite{donahue2017semantically, peebles2020hessian, wei2021oroJaR, gancontrol, he2021eigengan, stylegan2} aim to improve the disentanglement property of GANs.
-For example, ~\cite{peebles2020hessian, wei2021oroJaR} try to disentangle each component in the latent vectors so that each dimension in the latent codes can only affect one attribute on the output images by adding some regularizers (e.g., Hessian Penalty or Orthogonal Jacobian Regularization).
-In StyleGAN2~\cite{stylegan2}, a path length regularization is added to encourage the learned generator to become much smoother.
-And~\cite{donahue2017semantically, gancontrol} try to disentangle different semantics in the latent space by borrowing some labels.
-But none of them tries to relate an arbitrary region to a specific latent part.
+Besides, some of them~\cite{peebles2020hessian, wei2021oroJaR, he2021eigengan, stylegan2} aim to improve the disentanglement property of GANs.
+For example, \cite{peebles2020hessian, wei2021oroJaR} try to disentangle each component in the latent vectors so that each dimension in the latent codes can only affect one attribute on the output images by adding some regularizers (\textit{e.g.}, Hessian Penalty or Orthogonal Jacobian Regularization).